tcmorris/tcmorris-hylia/src/posts/upgrading-umbraco.md

 ---
 title: Upgrading Umbraco
-tagline: A rundown of some of the reasons for upgrading Umbraco and the challenges faced.
+metaDesc: A rundown of some of the reasons for upgrading Umbraco and the challenges faced.
+date: '2016-05-17'
 tags:
 - umbraco
 ---